-The Innovations Lab, located in the Technical Vocational Building, Room T-1324, has been established to provide COM students the opportunity to enhance their learning through the use of computers.
+The Innovations Lab, located in the Technical Vocational Building, room 1324 has been established to provide COM students the opportunity to enhance their learning through the use of computers.
 The Lab is staffed with personnel who are able to answer questions related to technology.
 Students must register with the attendant at the front desk to be assigned to the appropriate computer.
-For more information regarding the Innovations Lab, see Innovations Lab webpage: www.com.edu/computer-labs/innovations.
+For more information regarding The Innovations Lab, see Innovations Lab webpage: www.com. edu/computer-labs/innovations.